Iamaskh/fabricator-rtd/docs/generate-org-material.rst

-As an example we generate an organization called the *MMS*:
+As an example we generate an organization called the MMS:

 .. code-block:: bash

         $ ./generate-org.sh MMS t-systems.com 1 7040

-Therefore you should have created the *MMS* directory along with the organization scripts that looks like this:
+Therefore you should have created the :file:`./MMS` directory along with the organization scripts that looks like this:

 .. code-block:: bash